alecristia/CDSwordSeg/README.txt

 This step is (internally) very different depending on whether you are analyzing Qom or English (the two languages we have worked with so far).
 There is one example wrapper that contains information for phonologizing both languages: wrapper_oneFilePerCorpus.sh

-And another example wrapper that phonologizes all files within the list produced by wrapper_clean_many_files.sh in Step 1.
+And another example wrapper that phonologizes all files within the list produced by wrapper_clean_many_files.sh in Step 1. #NOTE! this wrapper is actually not finished; it would be the version that works with the multicorpora that Xuan Nga has been analyzing...

 ********************** STEP 3: Segmenting  ******************
+The necessary scripts are found in the folder called algoComp

 1. In a terminal window, navigate to the algoComp/ subfolder

-2. If you didn't do it before (PART 1), adapt the following variables and copy-paste them into a terminal
+2. Adapt the following variables and copy-paste them into a terminal

 ABSPATH="`pwd`/"